"Many hands make light work."

-Our cultural bias toward focus on the complexity of details tends to ignore the complexity of relationships.
+Our cultural bias toward a focus on the complexity of details tends to ignore the complexity of relationships.
 We tend to opt for segregation of elements as a default design strategy for reducing relationship complexity.
 These solutions arise partly from our reductionist scientific method that separates elements to study them in isolation.
 Any consideration of how they work as parts of an integrated system is based on their nature in isolation.

 This principle focuses more closely on the different types of relationships that draw elements together in more closely integrated systems, and on improved methods of designing communities of plants, animals and people to gain benefits from these relationships.

 The ability of the designer to create systems that are closely integrated depends on a broad view of the range of jigsaw-like lock-and-key relationships that characterise ecological and social communities.
-As well as deliberate design, we need to foresee, and allow for, effective ecological and social relationships that develop from self-organisation and growth.
+As well as deliberate design, we need to foresee and allow for, effective ecological and social relationships that develop from self-organisation and growth.

 The icon of this principle can be seen as a top-down view of a circle of people or elements forming an integrated system.
-The apparently empty hole represents the abstract whole system that both arises from the organisation of the elements and also gives them form and character.
+The apparently empty hole represents the abstract whole system that both arise from the organisation of the elements and also gives them form and character.

 In developing an awareness of the importance of relationships in the design of self-reliant systems, two statements in permaculture literature and teaching have been central:

 - each important function is supported by many elements